 Olympic National Park, a unique and diverse wilderness preserve, is designated as a UNESCO World Heritage Site and an International Biosphere Reserve.
 During a visit to the park, you can experience a number of different ecosystems, including alpine mountain, temperate rain forests, and rugged ocean beaches.
 The park's Hurricane Ridge can be visited on a long day trip from Seattle.
 If you wish to explore several sections of the park, plan to spend at least three days on a multi-day loop around the Olympic Peninsula.

 The stunning beauty and dominant presence of Mount Rainier demands that all who see it on their horizon will want to visit in person.
 And the closer in you get, the more gorgeous the view.
-Mount Rainier National Park is accessible to all who wish the experience; much can be experienced on a driving tour with frequent stops at scenic viewpoints.
+Mount Rainier National Park is accessible to all who wish to experience it; even if you're not up for a hike, much can be experienced on a driving tour with frequent stops at scenic viewpoints.
 Those who wish to explore the mountain landscape up close will find hikes that range from easy to difficult, from a few minutes to several days.

 The North Cascades Scenic Highway follows Highway 20 from Sedro-Wooley to the Methow Valley, passing through portions of both Mt.
 Baker-Snoqualmie National Forest and North Cascades National Park.
 Along the way, you'll see sharp snow-capped peaks, historic dams and powerhouses, and blue-green lakes.
 There are numerous places to get out and stretch your legs at a scenic viewpoint or hiking trail.
 Must-do stops include the Diablo Lake Boat Tour, the North Cascades National Park Visitor Center, and the charming Western-themed town of Winthrop.

-Mount St. Helens and the lands preserved in Mount St. Helens National Monument is a fascinating place to visit for a number of reasons.
-First, getting up close to an active volcano provides a certain thrill.
-As you drive through the Monument, you'll see evidence of the vast destruction from the 1980 eruption.
-But you'll also see signs of amazing recovery in plant and animal life.
-Each of the visitor center's does an excellent job of filling you in on different aspects of Mount St. Helens - before, during, and after the events of 1980 - with photographs, videos, models, and interpretive exhibits.
+Mount St. Helens and the lands preserved in Mount St. Helens National Monument are fascinating places to visit for a number of reasons.
+First, getting up close to an active volcano provides a particular thrill.
+As you drive through the monument, you'll see evidence of the vast destruction from the 1980 eruption, but you'll also see signs of fantastic recovery in plant and animal life.
+Each of the visitors' centers does an excellent job of filling you in on different aspects of Mount St. Helens, before, during, and after the events of 1980, with photographs, videos, models, and interpretive exhibits.

 Seattle's Pike Place Market is packed full of more stalls, shops, and eateries than you can explore in just one visit.
 Or even a few.
-That's one of the things that makes Pike Place Market a favorite with both visitors and residents.
-You know you'll see a gorgeous array of seafood, produce, and flowers.
-You know you'll find nifty craft items, hear entertaining street musicians, and see numerous interesting characters.
-But you also know that, along with these old favorites, you'll discover something new and uniquely Northwest.
+But that's one of the things that makes Pike Place Market a favorite with both visitors and residents.
+You know you'll see a gorgeous array of seafood, produce, and flowers every time, and you know you'll also find nifty craft items, hear entertaining street musicians, and see numerous interesting characters.
+Along with these old favorites, you'll discover something new and unique to the Northwest.

 Part of Washington's state highway system, the Washington State Ferries convey people and their vehicles to and from points around the Puget Sound.
-Not only are these ferries a way - often the only way—to get to the many island communities scattered around the Sound, they are also a fun and relaxing way to experience the beauty of the region.
+Not only are these ferries one way—and often the only way—to get to the many island communities scattered around the Sound, they are also a fun and relaxing way to experience the beauty of the region.
 Major ferry docks are located at downtown Seattle, Edmonds, Mukilteo, Clinton, Kingston, Bainbridge Island, and Anacortes.

-World's fairs and expositions have left Washington with wonderful community spaces and unique structures that have gone on to become treasured landmarks - Riverfront Park is a stunning example.
+World's fairs and expositions have left Washington with beautiful community spaces, and unique structures that have gone on to become treasured landmarks and Riverfront Park is a stunning example.
 Expo '74 transformed Spokane's downtown railroad yards into lovely green spaces dotted with interesting buildings.
 Some of those structures remain, along with fun attractions such as the Spokane Falls SkyRide, the historic Looff Carrousel, and an amusement park and seasonal ice skating rink.